 Miss the start of the semester?
 We've got you covered with late start classes.

 A selection of limited courses are available for Late Start registration.
 These classes are available for students who did not meet the application or registration deadlines of the regular semester.
 These classes begin about two weeks after the regular semester but will end at the same time as the regular semester.
 Late Start courses are scheduled for additional minutes each session to accommodate the time missed at the beginning of the semester.

-Search Courses (look for courses beginning Sept.
-9)
+Search Courses (look for courses beginning September 12 or later)

 Questions?Please call 203-575-8080 or email firstname.lastname@example.org and we'll be happy to assist you!